PM Modi to visit Japan, Papua New Guinea and Australia from May 19-24 - ExBulletin

 PM Modi to visit Japan, Papua New Guinea and Australia from May 19-24

-Prime Minister Narendra Modi will visit Japan, Papua New Guinea and Australia from May 19 to 24, the Ministry of External Affairs (MEA) announced on May 16.
+Prime Minister Narendra Modi will begin a six-day visit to Japan, Papua New Guinea and Australia on Friday to attend three key multilateral summits including the Group of Seven (G7) and Quad, the Ministry of External Affairs ( MEA) announced on Tuesday.

-Mr. Modi will be in the Japanese city of Hiroshima from May 19 to 21 for the G7 summit.
+On the first leg of his trip, Modi will travel to the Japanese city of Hiroshima from May 19-21 for the annual G7 advanced economies summit where he is expected to speak on the challenges facing the world. faced, including food, fertilizer and energy security. .

-The MEA said the Prime Minister will speak at G7 sessions with partner countries on topics including peace, stability and prosperity for a sustainable planet; and food, fertilizer and energy security.

-From Japan, Modi will then travel to Port Moresby where he will host the third summit of the Forum for India-Pacific Islands Cooperation jointly with Papua New Guinean Prime Minister James Marape on May 22, MEA said in a statement. a statement.
+From Japan, Prime Minister Modi will travel to Port Moresby in Papua New Guinea where he will host the Third Summit of the Forum for India-Pacific Islands Cooperation (FIPIC) together with Prime Minister James Marape on May 22.

+This will be the first visit by an Indian Prime Minister to Papua New Guinea.

+Launched in 2014, FIPIC involves India and 14 Pacific Island countries – Fiji, Papua New Guinea, Tonga, Tuvalu, Kiribati, Samoa, Vanuatu, Niue, Federated States of Micronesia, Republic of the Marshall Islands, Cook Islands, Palau, Nauru and Solomon Islands Islands.

-On the third and final leg of the trip, Mr Modi will travel to Sydney, Australia from May 22-24 to attend the Quad Summit.
+In the third and final leg of the trip, Modi will travel to Sydney from May 22-24 to attend the Quad Summit.

-The summit, hosted by Australian Prime Minister Anthony Albanese, will also see the participation of US President Joe Biden and Japanese Prime Minister Fumio Kishida.
+The Quad Summit, hosted by Australian Prime Minister Anthony Albanese, will also be joined by US President Joe Biden and Japanese Prime Minister Kishida Fumio.

+During Prime Minister Modi’s visit to Japan, the MEA said he was visiting the country at the invitation of Mr Kishida.
+Japan is hosting the G7 summit in its capacity as the current G7 chair.

+“During the summit, the Prime Minister will address G7 sessions with partner countries, on topics including peace, stability and prosperity for a sustainable planet; food, fertilizer and energy security; health; gender equality; climate change and the environment; resilient infrastructure and development cooperation,” the MEA said in a statement.

+He said Prime Minister Modi will also hold a bilateral meeting with Mr. Kishida.
+He will also hold bilateral meetings with some of the other participating leaders on the sidelines of the summit, he added.

+Also in Papua New Guinea, Mr Modi will have bilateral engagements, including meetings with Governor-General Sir Bob Dadae and Prime Minister James Marape, according to the MEA.

-“The summit provides an opportunity for leaders to exchange views on developments in the Indo-Pacific region and advance their vision of a free, open and inclusive Indo-Pacific,” the MEA said.
+He said the Quad summit will provide coalition leaders with an opportunity to exchange views on developments in the Indo-Pacific region and advance their vision of a free, open and inclusive Indo-Pacific.

+“Quad’s partners are deeply invested in the success of the Indo-Pacific.
+Leveraging our collective strengths helps Australia advance its interests and meet the needs of the region more effectively,” Albanese said the month last.

+During his visit to Australia, Prime Minister Modi will have a bilateral meeting with Albanese on May 24.

 |